UCAS code: X301

 In the assessment of work-based practice modules, a much wider range of assessment is employed, including records of visits, observations, planning and evaluating activities, piloting of materials/approaches, reflective accounts and presentations/demonstrations to a variety of audiences.
 These celebrate, extend and enrich the often very strong creative and practical skills possessed by students.
 Some of the tasks that make up the work-based practice assessments are set as directed tasks throughout the taught modules, so students can be carrying out a range of practical activities that contribute to assessment throughout the year.

 The Foundation degree in Childhood Studies qualifies students to Level 5.
-Students may want to top-up their degree by progressing on to the BA (Hons) Childhood Studies top-up* which is specifically designed as an Honours programme to complement the Foundation degree.
-Several appropriate postgraduate professional programmes are offered at the University.
-Careers advice is available to all students.
+Students may want to top-up their degree by progressing on to the BA (Hons) Childhood Studies (top-up) which is specifically designed as an Honours programme to complement the Foundation degree.
+Several appropriate postgraduate professional programmes are offered at the University and careers advice is available to all students.